qalle2/nes-util/README.md

 # nes-util
 Various utilities related to the [Nintendo Entertainment System](http://en.wikipedia.org/wiki/Nintendo_Entertainment_System).

+## Libraries
-Note: you need ineslib.py and nesgenielib.py to run most of the other programs.
+You need these to run most of the other programs in this repo.

-## ineslib.py
+### ineslib.py
 ```
 NAME
     ineslib